Diversity-ParetoOptimal/ParetoR/README.md

 ## Instructions ##

-1. Open R console or RStudio
+1. Open an R console or RStudio window.
+(R can be downloaded for free from https://cran.r-project.org; RStudio can be downloaded for free from https://www.rstudio.com/)
 2. Install R package "ParetoR" through Github by pasting and running the following commands into R console or RStudio: install.packages("devtools") <br />
    library("devtools") <br />